 As discussed above, approximately \$1.7 million of the total consideration was paid to DataRPM's founders in restricted stock units, subject to a vesting schedule and continued employment.
 We concluded that the restricted stock units are compensation arrangements and we have been recognizing stock-based compensation expense in accordance with the vesting schedule over the service period of the awards, which is 2 years.
-We recorded a minimal amount of stock-based compensation expense related to these restricted stock units as operating expenses in our condensed consolidated statement of operations for the three months ended May 31, 2017.
+We recorded \$0.2 million of stock-based compensation expense related to these restricted stock units as operating expenses in our condensed consolidated statement of operations for the three and nine months ended August 31, 2017.

 Acquisition-related transaction costs (e.g., legal, due diligence, valuation, and other professional fees) are not included as a component of consideration transferred, but are required to be expensed as incurred.
-We incurred a minimal amount of acquisition-related costs, which are included in acquisition-related expenses in our condensed consolidated statement of operations for the three months ended May 31, 2017.
+We incurred \$0.3 million and \$0.4 million of acquisition-related costs during the three and nine months ended August 31, 2017, respectively, which are included in acquisition-related expenses in our condensed consolidated statement of operations.